scottgonzalez/node-git-tools/README.md

 Each tag object contains the following properties:

 * `name` (String): Tag name.
+* `sha` (String): SHA-1 for the tag.
+For lightweight tags, this is the SHA-1 of the commit.
 * `date` (Date): Author date for ligthweight tags, tagger date for annotated tags.